 The plunge paid off, and Shamma’s corner of the boutique London jewellery show was one of the busiest, with guests snapping up her luxurious creations that take inspiration from architecture, needlework and geometric shapes.
 “For years, I have wanted a signet ring and I finally found one that I love,” said Sherrille Riley, founder of beauty business Nails & Brows Mayfair, after buying a diamond-encrusted yellow gold Noor Shamma Luz signet ring at The Jewellery Cut Live.

-Now, the jeweller will make a return trip to London this October to take part in the next edition of The Jewellery Cut Live in association with Fuli Gemstones.
+Now, the jeweller will make a return trip to London in 2021 to take part in the next edition of The Jewellery Cut Live in association with Fuli Gemstones.
 After a productive lockdown, Shamma’s got some exciting new work to share, which she might even be able to introduce to you in Italian, as she tells us here.

 We’re so excited you are back with us for another show.
 What was your best moment from the last edition of The Jewellery Cut Live?